datamapper/dm-dev/README.md

 it's thing, or if you want to run the commands directly, without the thor tasks involved.

+All the tasks also accept the `-v` or `--verbose` switch.
+When passed, output from any commands won't be suppressed, thus allowing you to see what the various commands actually return.

+Note that passing `-v` or `--verbose` in addition to `-p` or `--pretend` will remove the ouput silencing from the commands.
+This means that when executing them, you can watch command output as it arrives.

 ## Example thor session

     ree-1.8.7-2010.02 mungo:dm-dev snusnu$ thor help dm